F-150 Coil Barbecue Tips

 Take a spray can of clear acrylic paint and give the terminals a heavy coat, which won't hurt.
-Henceforth, no corrosion, and always a good connection, as well as
+Henceforth, no corrosion, and always a good connection, as well as being water-resistant.

 As for jumper cables, they need a little extra twist to get good connections about the same as when using grease.
 When it comes time to take apart, it'll be a little stiff turning the nut, but you will have good nuts to turn with a wrench.
 When you re-assemble, clean as before and spray a new coat.